 Before joining Sutherland, Carmen was the Snyder Visiting Scholar at the Lauterpacht Centre for International Law at Cambridge University.
 Carmen was a varsity swimmer at Indiana University-Bloomington.

 Carmen currently serves on the firm's Hiring and Pro Bono Committees.

 Sutherland wins summary judgment for NYLIAC in fraud case.

-Sutherland client wins a $38 million verdict in a misappropriation of trade secrets case.
+Won a $38 million verdict against a major pharmaceutical company and former client employee in a misappropriation of trade secrets case.